 Office ContactAcademic Resource Center

-Office ContactGlobal Education for Undergraduates
+Office ContactGlobal Education Office

 The Karsh Office of Undergraduate Financial Support offers a full range of programs including needs based aid, merit scholarships, parent and student loans, campus jobs, and a variety of payment plans to ensure students and families can pay for a Duke education.

 Muser provides a central web-based location for researchers to post and students to apply for research projects at set times throughout the year using a clear and equitable platform.
 Research mentors include Duke faculty, research team leaders, postdocs, graduate students, lab technicians, and research affiliates.